yxyu613/ai-agent-book-projects/week2/user-memory/README.md

 python quickstart.py
 ```

-This will:
+This demonstrates:
-- Create a demo user with notes-based memory
+- Separated architecture with conversation and memory processing
-- Run sample conversations
+- Sample conversations with memory extraction
-- Demonstrate memory persistence across sessions
+- Memory persistence across sessions
-- Display the current memory state
+- Clear display of memory operations

 ## Usage

-### Interactive Session
+### Interactive Mode (Recommended)
-Start an interactive chat session with the new separated architecture:
+Start an interactive chat session with the separated architecture:

 ```bash
 # With background memory processing (default)